Frida010/sweden-quiz/README.md

 ## Features

+#### - Header

+- Featured at the top at the page is the header.
+The header does not have any features it does only displayes the name, and that makes it clear for the user what game they are playing.

+- I think the header creates a nice contrast on this game's website and that why I choose to make it.

+#### - The Quiz

+- The quiz has a yellow border that frames the quiz area.
+- The quiz area has one question and four options for the user to choose from.
+- The buttons have a hover effect that lights up the button the user hovers over.
+- When the user has made a decision the button whit the

 ## Footer section

 - The footer contains clickable social media links for the user to find the company on facebook and instagram.